 The first step in any improvement initiative is to establish baselines and conduct a gap analysis of current performance to desired targets and comparable industry or internal benchmarks.
 Some questions to ask when beginning to set the baselines include:

-Putting this into practice, say for a drive thru restaurant, one question would be what is the maximum number of vehicles that each restaurant can put through in an hour?
-If it’s a large system and some locations have double lines and multiple service windows but others do not, is this factored into the capacity analysis for each location, and then system wide?
+Putting this into practice, say for a drive-thru restaurant, one question would be what is the maximum number of vehicles that each restaurant can put through in an hour?
+If it’s a large system and some locations have double lines and multiple service windows but others do not, is this factored into the capacity analysis for each location, and then system-wide?
 Or is it just averaged across the company (as this could make a difference in the performance evaluation for each location)?

 Sound overwhelming?
 Don’t worry, most restaurant chains don’t currently have this data at their fingertips at the moment, either.
 However, as labor costs rise, operators will be pushed to build intensely robust analytical capabilities to be able to see real-time performance metrics for every position and station in every restaurant in their system.
-Yet, at present, most restaurants are still circulating weeks-old Excel files for manual data tabulation and analysis and backwards looking printed P&L statement, rather than finely tuned future-looking forecasts and predictive analytics tools.
+Yet, at present, most restaurants are still circulating weeks-old Excel files for manual data tabulation and analysis and backward-looking printed P&L statement, rather than finely tuned future-looking forecasts and predictive analytics tools.

 After establishing maximum capacity and par levels, it’s time to conduct a gap analysis to see how station- and position-level data and performance stack up.
 Here are some methods to identify areas of opportunity for process improvements when looking to optimize labor:

-It’s is true: most of the line-level staff in limited service restaurants will be replaced by robots.
-Kiosks and other self-ordering technologies have already begun to replace hourly employees (McDonald’s, Panera and Wendy’s have all implemented some self-order tech in at least some of their stores to mitigate and offset the effects of wage inflation).
+It’s is true: most of the line-level staff in limited-service restaurants will be replaced by robots.
+Kiosks and other self-ordering technologies have already begun to replace hourly employees (McDonald’s, Panera, and Wendy’s have all implemented some self-order tech in at least some of their stores to mitigate and offset the effects of wage inflation).

 Predictive analytics technologies that help forecast customer traffic and even popular menu items by analyzing and aggregating historical data – everything from previous order trends to the weather and traffic patterns – will enable restaurants to more accurately plan their labor schedules and optimize time on the clock.

-One consistent theme across all categories and geographies will be the pursuit and desire to shift and off-load aspects of service – particularly to the guest using self-ordering in a manner that customers do not feel but off by, but rather attracted to and appreciative of.
+One consistent theme across all categories and geographies will be the pursuit and desire to shift and off-load aspects of service – particularly to the guest using self-ordering in a manner that customers do not feel put off by, but rather attracted to and appreciative of.
 When seeking means of improving labor optimization, first identify opportunities for the reduction of repetitive tasks, then determine ways to eliminate or automate those tasks.

 Ultimately, screen sizes will be chased down from digital boards, to kiosks, to tablets, to individual mobile devices, until screens themselves disappear and re-emerge in the form of artificial intelligence using predictive analytics to anticipate customer orders and preferences.
 All of these technologies are related to the guest, though equal – yet less obvious – efficiency enhancements and gains will come from other uses that will allow employees, franchisees and other key stakeholders to serve themselves on otherwise administratively burdensome activities and repetitive tasks.